jihghong/demo-driven/README.md

    - Run `ddrun -a sorting` to accept the new output for the specified demo script
    - Or run `ddrun -a` to accept all updated outputs

-6. When the demo results are confirmed, commit both `.py` and `.txt` files into version control.
+6. When the demo results are confirmed, commit both `.py`, `.ipynb`, and `.txt` files into version control.
 These `.txt` files serve as the reference for future comparisons.
    - Re-run all demos with `ddrun` to check whether any behavior has changed

+For a full real-world example, see the [demo/](demo/) subdirectory.

 ---